 The Company is listed as a Tier 2 mining exploration issuer.
-The Company is primarily engaged in the acquisition, exploration and development of mineral properties in Quebec, Canada and in the state of Oaxaca, Mexico.
-At February 29, 2020, the Company has no revenue producing operations and has an accumulated deficit of \$5,363,522 (February 28, 2019 - \$4,861,655) since its inception.
-The Company has cash exploration and evaluation obligations for approximately \$497,000 during twelve months from the end of the reporting year with a working capital of \$239.
-These factors indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+The Financial Statements present the consolidated operations of the Company and its subsidiary.
+The Company is primarily engaged in the acquisition, exploration and development of mineral properties in Quebec, Canada and in the state of Oaxaca, Mexico (via its subsidiary).
+At May 31, 2020, the Company had no revenue producing operations and has an accumulated deficit of \$5,430,004 (February 29, 2020 - \$5,363,522) since its inception.
+The Company has cash exploration and evaluation obligations for approximately \$704,000 during twelve months from the end of the reporting period with a working capital deficit of \$49,023.
+Subsequent to May 31, 2020, the Company closed a non-brokered private placement financing in the amount of \$926,800 (see also "Liquidity and Capital Resources").
 The Company will periodically have to raise funds to continue operations and, although it has been successful in doing so in the past, there is no assurance it will be able to do so in the future.

-Subsequent to year ended February 29, 2020, the COVID-19 pandemic has caused significant and negative impact to the global financial market.
+During and after the three months ended May 31, 2020, the COVID-19 pandemic has caused significant and negative impact to the global financial market.
 The Company continues to monitor and assess the impact on its business activities.
-The potential impact is uncertain, and it is difficult to reliably measure the extent of the effect of the COVID-19 pandemic on future financial results.
+So far, the Company has been impacted by having to suspend exploration activities on its properties in Mexico.
+The full impact is uncertain, and it is difficult to reliably measure the extent of the effect of the COVID-19 pandemic on future financial results.

-These Financial Statements have been prepared with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
+The Financial Statements have been prepared with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 The operations of the Company were exclusively funded by the issuance of share capital.
 The issuance of additional equity securities by the Company may result in significant dilution to the equity interests of current shareholders.
 The Company's future capital requirements will depend on many factors, including operating costs, the current capital market environment and global market conditions.